cnanders/matlab-instrument-control/docs/README.md

 All `mic.device.*` “virtual” `devices` mock real hardware; e.g., they take time to get to a target value.

+## API

+FIX ME

 ## Code Examples

 - `tests/ui/device/*` contains working code examples for building each `mic.ui.device.*` class.
 - `examples/devices/*` shows you how to hook up an arbitrary vendor-provided device API to a `mic.ui.device.*` so you can control the device with a UI.
 This process involves building a “translator“ that translates the vendor-provided API into the `mic.interface.device.GetSetNumber` interface.

+<a name="control-local-variables"></a>
+# Controlling Local Variables Instead of Hardware

+The only requirement of the `device` provided to `mic.ui.device.*` UI controls is that it implements `mic.interface.device.*`. *How* it implents that interface is entirely up to you.
+If you want to implement a `device` to set and get local data that a MATLAB application can consume, go for it.
+In fact, the work is already done for you!
+This is precisely what happens when `mic.ui.device.*` UI controls are in “virtual” mode.
+See `examples/local-data` for a working code example that consumes user-controled local data with a MATLAB application.

 ## `mic.ui.device.*`